ScaleSec/project_lockdown/README.md

 ## How can I trust this?
 Trust is a key component of any security tool so we have built Project Lockdown with that in mind.
 A few examples of this are:
 - __Least privilege access.__ The Cloud Function that performs actions in your environment has only the permissions it needs to perform its programmed actions.
 No predefined roles are used and only custom purpose-driven roles are assigned.
-- __View-only by default.__ Project Lockdown will not take action in your environment unless you configure it to do so.
-Out of the box Project Lockdown is view only.
+- __Read-only by default.__ Project Lockdown will not take action in your environment unless you configure it to do so.
+Out of the box Project Lockdown is read only.
 - __Isolated workloads.__ Each use-case or Cloud Function has it's own custom role, it's own service account and its own separate Pub/Sub topic to receive events.
 The only shared resource between the different remediation modules is a Pub/Sub topic where you can subscribe to for alerts.

 ## Can I contribute or request features?